 When the notice period ends your landlord can apply to court for an eviction order.

 Section 21 notice

 A section 21 notice is the most common way for your landlord to start the eviction process.
-Your landlord doesn’t need to give a reason to end your tenancy with this notice.

 Section 8 notice